sage-code/maj/README.md

 ## Contribution

-We are looking for volunteers to help:
+We are looking for volunteers:

 1. To review grammar;
 2. To improve lexicon;